ATV Adventure at Heartland Lodge

 Last month I had the chance to try something I have never done before – go for an ATV ride.
 Growing up in Chicago, ATV riding was just not something that was very commonplace.
 And, even once I moved to Springfield, the opportunity just never really presented itself.
 That is why I was so very excited to be able to give it a try at Harpole’s Heartland Lodge.
 Not only would I get to try something new and adventurous, I would also get great instruction, luxury accommodations, and pretty much the best meal imaginable.
 When you stay at Harpole’s Lodge, use of the miles of fun scenic trails comes as part of your stay!
-If you have your own ATV, you are welcome to bring it (this is a $60 value!).
-If you don’t, you can arrange to rent one when you make your reservation.
+If you have your own ATV, you are welcome to bring it.
+If you don’t, you can arrange to rent an ATV when you make your reservation.

 So, I brought my husband with me to the lodge last month.
 When we checked in, we were given a map of the trails and able to learn a bit about them from Miss Wanda.
 We spent most of the evening playing pool and watching hockey on the big screen television.
 Another couple staying at the lodge had been ATV riding that day and told us how much fun they had exploring the trails.
 After hearing about their experience, we made up our minds to give it a try for ourselves.